GwynethLlewelyn/gobot/README.md

 ## Hidden Easter Eggs

+Changing the configuration notecard and saving it will get the application to reload it, and changes will take immediate effect; there is no need to kill the application for that.

-Sending a SIGHUP will reload the configuration file (as expected)
+Sending a SIGHUP will also reload the configuration file (as expected), but probably will just try to restart the engine (in the works...)

 SIGUSR1 will send a randomly generated female name to appear on the Engine page; SIGUSR2 will place a random country.
 Why?
 Well, this was the only way to get *something* to appear there while testing the code (and without creating a new backoffice just for testing purposes).
 Now if I only came up with pipes and more esoteric stuff... 😉

+SIGCONT is supposed to restart the engine once it is stopped, but it's not working well.

 ## License